 From Photoshop and Illustrator to Sketch and Canva, there are an array of options graphic designers have today when it comes to tools and software.
 By asking this question, you can get a feel for how familiar candidates are with the types of tools your organization currently uses.
 But the answer can also provide insight into how up-to-date they are on the most current graphic design tools – as well as how flexible they are when it comes to learning new technologies.

-Like most creatives and marketers today, it’s critical for graphic designers to be familiar with the latest trends – whether that be related to tech tools or the latest styles in fonts and color palettes.
+Like most creatives and marketers today, it’s critical for graphic designers to be familiar with the latest trends – whether that be related to AI tools or the latest styles in fonts and color palettes.
 Again, optics matter.
 And if your organization’s visuals come off as dated, prospective clients and customers might be less likely to explore your offerings.

 4. How do you approach designing for different platforms, such as digital vs. print?
 Can you provide an example of how you successfully adapted a design for these different mediums?